hugoShaka/teleport-challenge/README.md

 The docker container has to run with `CAP_SYS_ADMIN` to be allowed to load and attach BPF programs.
 This capability is overpowered and a saner one has been introduced since Linux 5.8: `CAP_BPF`.
+As of March 2022, the latest Docker Engine version (20.10) doesn't support `CAP_BPF` even if the CHANGELOG says otherwise.
+See [docker.io issue](https://github.com/docker/docker.github.io/issues/13731).
+However both `containerd` and `cri-o` support this capability.

 The executable must be run as `root` as the BPF type is `BPF_PROG_TYPE_XDP` (this type allows manipulating packets as early as possible, before skb creation).